 - Make sure you have a USB flash drive with at least 16 GB capacity

 - If there are files on it, copy it somewhere else as we will be completely erasing it

 - Your Mac should be compatible with macOS Catalina

 How to Create a Bootable macOS Catalina Installer Drive

 - Download macOS Catalina from the Mac App Store.
-(You may download beta versions from Apple Public Beta page, or the developer page.)
+(You may download beta versions from

 - Open Terminal using Spotlight Search.